l3uddz/traktarr/README.md

 `-a`, `--actor` - Only add movies with a specific actor to Radarr.

   - Requires the list type `person`.

+`--include-non-acting-roles` - Include non-acting roles of the specified actor.

+  - Requires the list type `person` used with the `-a`/`--actor` option.

 `--no-search` - Tells Radarr to not automatically search for added movies.